elunna/recipes/sides_and_appetizers/broccoli, mushrooms, and yellow squash with red pepper sauce.md

 ### BROCCOLI
 Don’t waste those broccoli stems!
 You can use them to make a creamy, delicious soup.
 First, peel the stems and slice them into thin coins.
-Heat 1 tablespoon coconut oil, clarified butter, or ghee in a medium pot, then add half a chopped onion, 2 cloves minced garlic, 1 cup sliced mushrooms, and the broccoli stems.
+Heat 1 tbsp coconut oil, clarified butter, or ghee in a medium pot, then add half a chopped onion, 2 cloves minced garlic, 1 cup sliced mushrooms, and the broccoli stems.
 Cook for 10 minutes,